YashwanthSimhaa/pine-labs-assessment/README.md

 https://web-production-a8565.up.railway.app/docs

 Note:
-SQLite is used for simplicity.
+- SQLite is used for simplicity.
 Railway filesystem is ephemeral, so data may reset between deployments.
+- The sample data with 10k records is already loaded into the Database by executing the script.